godaddy-wordpress/primer-child-velux/readme.txt

 License:           GPL-2.0
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Velux is a Primer child theme with a clean, professional, and upscale design.
+Velux is a GoDaddy Primer child theme with a clean, professional, and upscale design.

 == Description ==

-Velux is a Primer child theme with a clean, professional, and upscale design.
+Velux is a GoDaddy Primer child theme with a clean, professional, and upscale design.

 **Languages Supported:**